vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 ### Import existing wallet

 Use your mnemonic (recovery phrase) to import a wallet you created in the past into a new version of the wallet software.
-If you were not provided with a mnemonic (recovery phrase) or have lost it, you will need to create a new wallet/keypair.
+If you were not provided with a mnemonic (recovery phrase) or have lost it, you will need to create a new wallet and generate new keys.
 Use the command below to import the plain-text file with your mnemonic in it.

 Once you import, you will need to create wallet credentials (below).